phonedude/cs891-f17/week06-assignment.md

 **Due Next Week (Oct 11)**

-Create a page in github that lists your 15 seeds (link to the live web) and contains links to your collections in webrecorder.io and Archive-It.
+Create an html page in your forked github repository that lists your 15 seeds (link to the live web) and contains links to your collections in webrecorder.io and Archive-It.

 **Due in 2 Weeks (Oct 18)**